-A qualified HVAC and energy engineer is capable of managing the technical, organizational, economic and human sides of projects in the main areas of HVAC engineering(heating, ventilation, air conditioning), sanitary installations, building energy engineering, thermal and cooling energy production and distribution and distributed generation, etc.
+A qualified HVAC and energy engineer is capable of managing the technical, organizational, economic and human sides of projects in the main areas of HVAC engineering(heating, ventilation, air conditioning), sanitary installations, building energy engineering, thermal and cooling energy production and distribution and distributed generation, air quality, etc.

 Training backed by the profession

 As well as the training at INSA Strasbourg, complementary technical training based on the current and future needs of this sector of industry is provided in the last term of the course in a training center in the Paris region: at the COSTIC (Scientific and Technical Committee of the HVAC Industry), except for the architecture-engineering course.

 Training by and in companies

 Throughout the training course, in-company technical days are organized at manufacturers’, as well as professional encounters and visits to installations, building sites and trade fairs.

 Some of the practical professional teaching is wholly or partly done by engineers from partner companies.

 The department has built strong, long-term partnerships with institutions and businesses, at both regional and national level.

 These partnerships can take the form of year group sponsoring, tutoring of students, bursaries, etc. and the contacts established make it easier for students to find internship places and jobs.

 Collaboration with the architecture specialization